How to write a topic sentence

 Types and examples of topic sentences

-It’s helpful to understand the many forms of a topic sentence before learning how to write one.
+It’s helpful to understand the many forms of a topic sentence before writing one.
 We’ll go through the different categories and give some examples of topic sentences.

 Simple statement